erizov/Professor/semester_15/lecture_109_database_security_advanced/data_masking/README.md

 ### Application

-5. CaDataseContentmplement Data Masking from memory without looking at the code?
+5. CaDataseContentmplInformationt Data Masking from memory without looking at the code?
 6. What real-world problem could you solve using Data Masking?

 ### Debugging

-7. What are the most common mistakesInformatioDatasetmplementing Data Masking?
+7. What are the most common mistakesInformatioDataseContentementing Data Masking?
 8. How would you test your Data Masking deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Approach VisualizaContent

-*Informational diagram for Data Masking would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*InformatioDatasetdiagram for Data Masking would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises